petermeshack/VisualStudioProjectGenerator/README.md

 # VisualStudioProjectGenerator
-a project that helps generate q customized Visualstudio project using LUA and premake
+a project that helps generate and customized Visualstudio project using LUA and premake

 Remember to update your premake for better experience from